By Carl Kruse

 A few days ago my acquaintances Max and Jonathan asked me about possible stocks to buy.
-“Look at all the good deals,” they said.
+“Look at all the good deals!” they exclaimed.
 So many good deals.

-For some reason my friends thought I was privy to information they lacked and could guide them to a land o’ plenty.
-And while it’s always uplifting when people think you a guru, I had to dispel their notion of me having special knowledge.
+For some reason my friends thought I was privy to information they lacked and could guide them to the land of plenty.
+And while it’s always uplifting when people think you a guru, I had to dispel their notion of me having special knowledge or dark art.

 Stock bargains probably sprinkle the exchanges.
 Buy when blood runs in the streets and all that.
 “But buy what?” they were asking.
 And I had a ready answer but hesitated.

-Financial advisors know the worst vice is advice and the truism never proved truer than with stock advice, which is always a losing proposition.
+Financial advisors know the worst vice is advice and this truism never proved truer than with stock advice, which is always a losing proposition.

 Why?
 This is what happens when you give stock advice:

-If the recommended stock moons your buddy congratulates himself for his prescience and ballsiness.
-“The wolf of all streets,” he satisfyingly whispers.
-It is all about him and his wily ways.
+If your stock moons your buddy congratulates himself for his prescience and ballsiness.
+“The wolf of all streets,” he quietly whispers.
+It is all about him and his wily ways, don’t you know.

-But watch that same stock plunge and your now ex-friend grabs his Glock and hunts you down.
+But watch that stock plunge and your now ex-friend grabs his Glock to hunt you down.
 Because it is all your fault naturally.
 There are no friends when financial advice goes wrong and even angels reach for their sidearms when money vanishes.
-So the dynamic is something like this: if your friend wins he is a genius.
+So the dynamic is this: if your friend wins he is a genius.
 If he loses you are the Devil.
 And this universal constant is what makes stock advice thankless, even dangerous.
-It’s different if you get paid like brokers, so then it becomes an occupational hazard, but as a general rule best to stay away from offering your stock tips.
+It’s different if you get paid, like brokers, so then it becomes an occupational hazard, but as a general rule best stay away from offering stock tips.

 So knowing better, I told Max and Jonathan just that, I hate giving advice.
 Would not do it.
 But they insisted.
 “We are grown boys,” they said.

 What most “grown boys” never realize is that anyone claiming knowledge of stock performance is a liar.
-Like Pat Robertson on television guaranteeing you a place in heaven.
+Like Pat Robertson on television saying you are going to heaven.
 Nobody knows what stocks will do.
-Maybe the owner of that no-named private islet in the British Virgin Islands, fed grapes by a bevvy of attendees under the bougainvillea and shuttling in top DJs for all-night sets yet quickly changing the topic when asked how it is all done, maybe she knows.
+Ok, maybe the owner of that no-named private island in the British Virgin Islands, fed grapes under the bougainvillea and shuttling in top DJs for all-night sets, maybe she knows.

 But I do not.
 And because giving stock advice is bad I hesitated.